No script

 The central area in Romania's third-largest city is called Old Town.
 It's circle shaped on the map surrounded by many parks (Roses Park and Central Park being the most popular places) and the Maria Theresia Bastion

-The best way to explore all the nice places and see the beautiful buildings in the city center is on a walking tour.
+The best way to explore all the nice places and see the beautiful historical buildings in the city center is on a walking tour.
 But you can also choose a bike tour if you want to go beyond the central area and see more sights.

 In the Old Town, there are several main squares with the best places to visit and main sights for tourists.